AMC Ambassador: 1962

-Fourth generation
+Fourth generation (1963–1964)

 1963

-In 1962 Romney resigned from AMC to run for Governor of Michigan, a position that he won.
-The automaker's new president, Roy Abernethy, who was responsible for the increasing sales under Romney, reacted to the mounting competition (in 1963 AMC built as many cars as they had in 1960, but overall total car sales had increased so much that it gave the automaker sixth place in domestic production; the same output in 1960 had put them third) in a logical way: "Let's get rid of this Romney image."
+In 1962, Romney resigned from AMC to run for Governor of Michigan, a position he won.
+The automaker's new president, Roy Abernethy, reacted to the mounting competition (in 1963, AMC built as many cars as they had in 1960, but overall total car sales had increased so much that it gave the automaker sixth place in domestic production; the same output in 1960 had put them third) in a logical way: "Let's get rid of this Romney image."

 A completely redesigned larger Rambler lineup appeared.
-The new cars continued the philosophy of building smaller cars than its larger "Big Three" competitors, but also had a high degree of interchangeability in parts to keep tooling costs and production complexity to a minimum.
+The new cars continued the philosophy of building smaller cars than its larger "Big Three" competitors.
+However, they also had a high degree of interchangeability in parts to keep tooling costs and production complexity to a minimum.
 The automaker, which pioneered "styling continuity", introduced all-new styling for the 1963 model year Ambassadors and claimed that these were "functional changes .... not change just for the sake of change".
 The Ambassadors featured a 4 in longer wheelbase, but were 1.2 in shorter due to reduced front and rear body overhangs, as well as a 3 in drop in overall height.

 Designed by Dick Teague, the 1963 Ambassador's shape was much tighter, cleaner, and smoother, with almost all of its parts interchangeable between it and the new Classic.
 All Ambassadors used unitized structure instead of the more rattle-prone, traditional body-on-frame construction, which was still the industry standard.
-In 1963, AMC's new 112 in wheelbase cars (Ambassadors and Classics) used a revolutionary method of unit construction, which has since been almost universally adopted by automobile manufacturers.
-AMC Ambassador and Classics used outer panels stamped from single sheet metal panels that included both door frames and outer rocker panels.
+In 1963, AMC's new 112 in wheelbase cars (Ambassadors and Classics) used a revolutionary method of unit construction, which automobile manufacturers have almost universally adopted.
+AMC Ambassador and Classics used outer panels stamped from single sheet metal panels that included door frames and outer rocker panels.
 This resulted in an extremely rigid and rattle-free structure, better fit of doors into frames, production cost savings as well as reduced noise, vibration, and harshness.
 The "uniside" structure was superior to the conventional production methods in which multiple smaller pieces were welded together.
 There were 30% fewer parts and the result was greater structural rigidity, quieter car operation, and an overall weight reduction of about 150 lb.